• Journal to the Self® One-day Retreat • July 14, 2018 • Holladay, Utah

 • Intuitive techniques, such as stream of consciousness and working with dreams

-Journal to the Self® workshops are six weeks long and meet once a week for two hours.
-Up to twelve people participate in a workshop, and each class includes discussion of new journal-writing techniques, short writing prompts with time to experiment, guided meditation, and optional sharing.
+Journal to the Self® workshops are typically six weeks long and meet once a week for two hours (retreats are one to two days).
+Approximately twelve people participate in a workshop or retreat.
+Each session includes discussion of new journal-writing techniques, short writing prompts with time to experiment, guided meditation, and optional sharing.

-Allison Pond is an award-winning journalist known for her coverage of vulnerable populations.
-She is a Senior Editor of In-depth and Special Projects at the Deseret News and previously worked as a Research Associate at the Pew Research Center.
-Allison has an MPP from Georgetown University and a BA from Brigham Young University.
+Allison Pond is an award-winning journalist known for her coverage of vulnerable populations, including refugees.
+She previously worked as an editor of in-depth and investigative reporting at the Deseret News and as a research associate at the Pew Research Center.
+Allison has an MPP from Georgetown University and a BA in journalism and English.
 A lifelong journal-keeper and a certified Journal to the Self® Instructor, Allison is an engaging teacher, writer and facilitator.

 I loved experimenting with so many different techniques!
 There were some I latched onto more than others, but I'm grateful for the chance to play with language in such a welcoming setting.
 I've already thought of many ways to incorporate these ideas into my classroom.